Skip to content

 Narrator featured image icon

-You can change Narrator modifier keys in Windows 11 to customize how you interact with the screen reader.
+Narrator modifier keys in Windows 11 let you change how you control the screen reader.

 ⚡ Quick Answer